Info-Insight/Student-Mental-Health-Analysis/README.md

 - analysis highlights a heightened occurrence of panic attacks among individuals in the IT and Engineering fields.
 Recognizing this trend emphasizes the need for tailored mental health support in these professions.

+- descending pattern of depression rates within the 18-24 age group.
+Specifically, 18-year-olds show a higher prevalence than those aged 19-24, and similarly, 19-year-olds exhibit a higher incidence compared to individuals aged 20-24.
+This emphasizes the need for tailored mental health interventions to address the distinct challenges faced by each age group within the 18-24 range.